 Under Armour’s case was an instance when the advertisement wasn’t even launched yet, stocks had already dropped.
-The footwear brand’s 2008 Super Bowl TV commercial may have cost the shoe brand some millions of dollars.
+The footwear brand’s 2008 Super Bowl TV commercial may have cost the athletic wear some millions of dollars.

 According to CNBC, news about their ad costs affected their stock prices.
 When the Under Armour ad finally saw the light of day during the Super Bowl, the ad received mixed reviews.
-The ad featured the shoe brand’s first opportunity to market athletic shoes other than cleats.
+The ad featured the athletic wear’s first opportunity to market athletic shoes other than cleats.
 It also showed a futuristic setting that may have only catered to its target audience.

-Ridiculously bad advertising comes in different ways.
+Ridiculously bad advertisements come in different forms.
 It’s not just about message and design, but it’s also how things get promoted and released to the public.
 ExxonMobil and Fitbit’s cases are two controversial cases regarding false advertising.

 ExxonMobil’s ads are subject to scrutiny and criticism.
 Based on several news reports, it published misleading ads that deny Exxon’s involvement in climate change.

-Not only that, there were some internal issues that went about in ExxonMobile.
+Not only that, there were some internal issues that went about in ExxonMobil.
 There was also controversy over ExxonMobil’s attempt to increase its stocks.
-It eventually led to ExxonMobil to be tried for defrauding the public and its investors.
+It eventually led to the gas company being tried for defrauding the public and its investors.

 Due to the news and complaints received, Fitbit’s stock was affected for one day.
 PurePulse™ isn’t the only Fitbit product that received backlash over false advertising.
-Other Fitbit models that tracked sleep failed to make do on its promise too that it caused some consumers to file some complaints about it too.
+Other Fitbit models that tracked sleep failed to make do with its promise that caused some consumers to file some complaints about it too.

-By signing up on Penji, you won’t have to deal with complicated forms.
+By signing up with Penji, you won’t have to deal with complicated forms.
 You don’t have to backtrack on email threads.
-All you need to do is access the all-in-one, seamless Penji platform.
-Follow these steps in requesting an ad design.
+All you need to do is access the all-in-one, seamless platform.
+Follow these steps in requesting an advertising design.